ufz/ogs/web/content/docs/tutorials/Inclined_bhe_meshing/notebook-inclined_bhe_meshing.md

 Finally, geometry surface 1 is created by combining curve loop 1, 2, 3 and 4.
 Here, 2, 3, 4 are BHE curve loops and 1 is geometry curve loop.
-After that, 6 surfaces of geometry and 21 surfaces from 3 BHE hexagonal object is combined to create a surface loop.
+After that, 6 surfaces of geometry and 21 surfaces from 3 BHE hexagonal objects are combined to create a surface loop.
 Later, volume is added to the surface loop using API function `gmsh.model.geo.addVolume`.
 Before creating mesh, `gmsh.model.geo.synchronize` is used to synchronize the CAD entities with the Gmsh model, which will create the relevant Gmsh data structures.